Xilinx/open-nic/FAQ.md

 OpenNIC shell can use up to four physical functions and 2048 queues.
 As of version 1.0, it does not support virtual functions.

+### Why are there two user logic boxes in OpenNIC?
+The user logic boxes allow for two roles with the OpenNIC shell.
+Their names reflect the clock rates used.
+The 322 MHz block is typically used for network-attached accelerators where network traffic flows in and then back out, and its rate allows it to handle the worst case of sustained minimum-size Ethernet packets at 100Gbps line rate
+(150 million packets per second).
+The 250 MHz block is typically used for NIC use cases where network traffic flows in and out of the host.
+This slower clock domain cannot handle the theoretical worst-case packet rate but reflects the fact that, for packets to and from the host over PCIe, the QDMA only runs at 250 MHz.

-### What kinds of bus protocols are supported in the interface between OpenNIC shell and user logic box?
+### What kinds of bus protocols are supported in the interface between OpenNIC shell and user logic boxes?
 A variant of AXI4-stream protocol is used, with additional fields for packet size, source and destination.
 See the OpenNIC technical reference guide for details.